RadiantBlockchain/radiant-node/doc/README_windows.txt

 -----
 Unpack the files into a directory and run bitcoin-qt.exe.

-Bitcoin Cash Node is based on Bitcoin ABC, which is an original Bitcoin Cash client and builds the backbone of the network.
+Radiant Node is based on Bitcoin ABC, which is an original Radiant client and builds the backbone of the network.
 It downloads and stores the entire history of Bitcoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to